Stoney-FD/capsule/README.md

 License
 -------
-This is public doamin.
+This is public domain.
 If that does not work for you, you can alternatively use the MIT license.